• Cooking Tips

 STRAWBERRY SAUCE #2 TOPPING

-• In a blender add the cut up strawberries, lemon juice and blend until smooth.
+• In a blender add the cut up strawberries, lemon juice and sugar, blend until smooth.
 Pour into a small pot add sugar and cook on low for approximately 5 minutes or until thickened.
 Let cool and serve if desired over the semifreddo.
 Enjoy!

 • ** If using a silicone loaf pan place it in a larger firmer pan, silicone doesn’t hold together very well.
 Great for peeling out the dessert though.